erasmus-without-paper/ewp-specs-api-iias/endpoints/stats.md

 Summary
 -------

-This endpoint allows the client to get the statistics describing IIAs from a specific HEI.
+This endpoint allows the client to get the statistics describing IIAs from a local HEI.

 Request method
 --------------